bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/other-procedures.md

 Recite in Pali and in his own language:

-‘Sikkhaṃ paccakkhāmi.
-Gihī'ti maṃ dhāretha.’
+‘Sikkhaṁ paccakkhāmi.
+Gihī'ti maṁ dhāretha.’

 *I give up the training.
 May you regard me as a layman.*